HBevilacqua/neural_network_backprop_fromscratch/README.md

 You should read this tuto which outlines the following steps:<br>
 - Initialize Network
-- Forward Propagate
+- Forward Propagation
-- Back Propagate Error
+- Backpropagation
 - Train Network
 - Predict
 - Seeds Dataset Case Study